 Offer a variety of apps.

 If your time and budget permit, it is entertaining to offer your guests a selection of different appetizers to choose from.
-Two to three appetizers are a significant number to shoot for if possible.
+If possible, two to three appetizers are a significant number to shoot for.
 Not only does having a variety of apps allow you to accommodate dietary restrictions, but it will also introduce your guests to various flavors.
-If you have one sour appetizer with lots of flavored tablespoons of vinegar, then pick another one that features sweet ingredients, such as raw honey.
-If you have one app with meat in it, offer another without meat for your vegetarian friends, etc.
+If you have one sour appetizer with lots of flavored tablespoons of vinegar, pick another with sweet ingredients, such as raw honey.
+If you have one app with meat, offer another without meat for your vegetarian friends, etc.

 Decide if you will pre-assemble the food.